hmurraydavis/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 specific to classic remoting needs to be moved to `akka.remote.classic`.
 To see which configuration options are specific to classic search for them in: [`akka-remote/reference.conf`](/akka-remote/src/main/resources/reference.conf)

+## Java Serialization

+Consistent hashing is serializing the hash key, unless it's bytes or String.
+If you use consistent hashing router you might have to add a serializer for you hash keys, unless one of the default serializer are not handling that type and it was previously "accidentally" serialized with Java serialization.

 ## Configuration and behavior changes